cstahoviak/supercharger/README.md

 2. Add Valgrind to the C++ unit tests.
 3. Add the [A* algorithm](https://www.geeksforgeeks.org/a-search-algorithm/) for route planning.
 4. Use [Optuna](https://optuna.org/) python package to tune the two parameters of the "Naive" planning algorithm cost function.
-5. Add benchmarking to `Planner::PlanRoute` to compare the three different route planners: my _naive_ planner, Dijkstra's and A*.
+5. Add benchmarking to `Planner::PlanRoute_` to compare runtime performance of the route planners.
 Possibly achieve this via function ["decoration"](https://stackoverflow.com/questions/40392672/whats-the-equivalent-of-python-function-decorators-in-c).